 The California Workers’ Compensation Uniform Statistical Reporting Plan—1995 (USRP) was amended effective January 1, 2014 to add Classification 9095, Event Market, Festival or Trade Show Operation.
-WCIRB Customer Service has received questions about how and when this relatively new classification applies.
+The WCIRB Contact Center has received questions about how and when this relatively new classification applies.

 The complete description for Classification 9095 appears in the USRP as follows: